-Post Thirteen
+Post Fourteen

 Elizabeth S. Hunter (1892–1986) was born in Lancashire and emigrated to upstate New York at age twelve.
 A lifelong teacher and community advocate in Proctor, Vermont, she balanced her passion for poetry with raising three children and tending her celebrated gardens.
 Over four decades, Hunter’s verse wove her English heritage into the fabric of New England life.
 This selected edition has been lovingly curated and introduced by her grandson, David Kennedy.